dywisor/roverlay/doc/rst/usage.rst

      The most important chapter is `Implementation Overview`_ (10) which has references to other chapters (4-8) where required.

+Expected prior knowlegde:

+   * a few *R package* basics
-It's expected that you already know about *R packages* (basically a tarball) and some portage basics, e.g. *Depend Atoms* and what an overlay is.
+   * portage basics, e.g. *Depend Atoms* and what an overlay is

 ==============